 - Power Of Attorney

 - Health Care Proxy

 New Additions To The Family

 When you have a new baby, everything changes -- including your estate plan.
-First you need to name guardians in your Will -- or get a Will in place if you haven’t already -- and don’t forget to include your bundle of cuteness as a beneficiary.
+First you need to name guardians in your Will -- or get a Will in place if you haven’t already -- and don’t forget to include your bundle of cuteness as a beneficiary (via an adult guardian).
 If you have more kids, including adoption and/or stepchildren, repeat as necessary.

 As your kids transform into full-fledged adults with spending power, it’s also important to periodically assess their place in your estate plans to make sure everything is equally distributed or split however you see fit.

 The main goal here is to prevent family rifts after you're gone.
 Don’t let your death be an all out sibling war.

 Sadly, you may outlive some of the people named in your documents.
 If your Health Care Proxy, Power Of Attorney, or Executor dies, you need to name new ones or elevate your alternates to primary position and name new alternates.
 If a beneficiary dies, you should reallocate their inheritance to other living heirs or charities close to your heart.
 Similarly, if the appointed guardian of your children or special needs adult passes, it’s vital to designate a new one.

 Along these lines, it’s also common for people who recently lost someone close -- or attended a funeral for a family member, friend, or loved one -- to become inspired to get a plan in place before it’s too late.

 It’s never pleasant to think about, but this is as real as it gets.
 If you’ve been diagnosed with a chronic or serious illness, and you’re faced with the reality of your own mortality, it’s best to start planning now before becoming physically or mentally disabled.